 MOVE is a Philadelphia, Pennsylvania-based black liberation group, whose foundation was built on philosophies of black nationalism and anarcho-primitivism, as well as animal rights.
 The group was founded in 1972 by Vincent Leaphart, a native of West Philadelphia, who could not read or write.
 He was drafted into the US Army in 1951, during the Korean War, and served one year in an infantry unit.
 He returned home after the war and soon began courting a neighborhood woman, Dorothy Clark.
 On March 11, 1961, the two were married, but Leaphart moved to New Jersey to study and practice interior decorating.
 By 1968, the couple separated.

 MOVE members wore their hair in dreadlocks, advocated a radical form of environmental politics, and opposed science, medicine, and technology.
-They regularly held demonstrations against animal cruelty in front of zoos, puppy mills, and any institutional form of enslavement of animals, using bullhorns to propel their ideals.
+They regularly held demonstrations against animal cruelty in front of zoos, puppy mills, and any institutional form of enslavement of animals.
 The members were often jailed for their actions.

-In the summer of 1978, MOVE members reached a deal with the city of Philadelphia where if several of their members were released from jail, they would turn over their weapons and leave the building they occupied in the Powelton Village section of West Philadelphia.
+In the summer of 1978, MOVE members reached a deal with the city of Philadelphia.
+If several of their members were released from jail, they would turn over their weapons and leave the building they occupied in the Powelton Village section of West Philadelphia.
 The city honored their terms, but MOVE did not.

 On August 8, 1978, the Philadelphia police attempted to forcibly evict the MOVE members from their home at 311 North 33rd Street, generating a stand-off.
 After a single shot was heard, a shootout occurred between the police and MOVE members.
 Officer James J. Ramp, was shot in the back of the neck while facing the home and was killed.
 Sixteen other officers were injured.